TNL-Project/PyTNL/docs/content/install/dependencies.md

+These dependencies are required for PyTNL to work:

 - **Python 3.12 or later**, including the _development headers_ for building
   C/C++ Python modules
 - **Compiler for the C++17 standard**, e.g. [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/)